Hyperclaw79/HULK-v3/README.md

-## HULK v2 - HTTPS Unbearable Load King
+# HULK v2 - HTTPS Unbearable Load King
 -----------------------------------------------------------------------------------------------
-#Introduction:
+## Introduction:

- This script is a *Denial of Service* tool that can put heavy load on HTTPS servers, in order to bring them to their knees, by exhausting the resource pool.
+ > This script is a *Denial of Service* tool that can put heavy load on HTTPS servers,
+ > in order to bring them to their knees, by exhausting the resource pool.
- Its is meant for research purposes only and any malicious usage of this tool is prohibited.
+ > Its is meant for research purposes only and any malicious usage of this tool is prohibited.
- **The authors aren't to be held responsible for any consequence of usage of this tool.**
+ > **The authors aren't to be held responsible for any consequence of usage of this tool.**

  Authors : **Hyperclaw79**, *version 2.0*; **Barry Shteiman** , *version 1.0*

- Notes:
+ ### Notes:

-       *Edited and improved by Hyperclaw79 for smoother working and PY3+ compatibility.
+     * Edited and improved by Hyperclaw79 for smoother working and PY3+ compatibility.
-       *Works for Python 3.5.
+     * Works for Python 3.5.
 No backward compatiblity.

-       *Run ```py pip install -r requirements.txt``` before starting this script.
+ Run `pip install -r requirements.txt` before starting this script.

 -----------------------------------------------------------------------------------------------

-# Edits:
+## Edits:
         1)Syntax Corrections.
         2)Replaced urllib2 module with requests module.
         3)Replaced support for Http with support for Https.